kaled-alshmrany/FuSeBMC/README.md

       2- Folder called "test-suite.zip" to be used for the tool TestCov.<br />

-* The output of the competition "Test-Comp21" will store in two folders "results" and "results-verified".
+* The output of the competition "Test-Comp24" will be stored in two folders "results" and "results-verified".
 <br /><br />

 # Acknowledgments

-The Institute of Public Administration - IPA - Saudi Arabia (https://www.ipa.edu.sa/en-us/Pages/default.aspx) and the ScorCH project (https://lnkd.in/eSUZFwT) support the FuSeBMC development.
+The Institute of Public Administration - IPA - Saudi Arabia (https://www.ipa.edu.sa/en-us/Pages/default.aspx), the ScorCH project (https://lnkd.in/eSUZFwT) and Software Escrow Solutions (SES) (https://www.ses-escrow.co.uk/) support the FuSeBMC development